 14. Red Berry Garland

 Go for a nature hike (in a place you can forage items) and gather red berries on the stems.
 Little hands love to gather small items, and this is a great way to get the whole family involved!
 Talk about an inexpensive way to create Christmas memories.
 Tie berry clusters on string at regular intervals or clip to string with small clothespins.
-Optional: add them alongside dried orange or apple slices.
+Optional: add them alongside other natural elements such as dried oranges or apple slices.

 Supplies: